Yannick H.,

 The true costs of IT outsourcing vs. in-house are different than you expect.
 In-house hides costs in salaries, infrastructure, and turnover.
 Outsourcing brings transition and management overhead.
 The honest calculation?
 Often surprising.
 The right answer depends on your business model—not on generic best practices.

-That's what the CFO hears when an outsourcing offer is on the table.
-The monthly sum looks impressive.
+That is what the CFO hears when an outsourcing proposal is on the table.
+The monthly total looks impressive.

 But are you really comparing apples to apples?

-This is the biggest problem with this decision.
-The outsourcing provider tells you their service fee.
+That is the biggest problem with this decision.
+The outsourcing provider quotes you its service fee.
 Clear, transparent, monthly.

 The costs of your in-house IT?
 They are hidden everywhere.
 In the system administrator's salary.
 In infrastructure costs.
-In licenses you haven't needed for two years.
-In turnover that hits you every year.
+In the licenses you have not needed for two years.
+In the turnover that affects you every year.

-An honest Total Cost of Ownership analysis reveals what you're really paying.
+An honest total cost of ownership analysis reveals what you are really paying.

 (The results are often surprising.
 In both directions.)